avivz450/A-GBusinessesPromotions/README.md

 ```
 Afterwards vagrant will boot up, configure, download and install all the needed additional dependencies.
 A script will launch the app and you can access it in: http://127.0.0.1:8000/

+## Hosting the web app on aws cloud
+In the ec2Instructions.txt there is a list of the order to build the environment on ubuntu instance.
+In the route53Instructions.txt there is an explanation how to redirect domain to an instance ip.

 ## Instrutor :
 Amir Kirsh